Motorola Mobility: Moto 360

 Moto 360 is a round smartwatch, powered by Google's Android Wear OS, a version of Google's popular Android mobile platform specifically designed for the wearable market.
 It integrates Google Now and pairs to an Android 4.3 or above smartphone for notifications and control over various features.
 The second version of this smartwatch was released in 2015.

 MINNIDIP x RAZR CH(AIR)

-In August 2020, the MINNIDIP x RAZR CH(AIR) was announced by Motorola.
+In August 2020, the MINNIDIP x RAZR CH(AIR) was announced by Motorola Mobility.

-Corporate image

 Brand licensing

 The company has licensed its brand through the years to several companies and a variety of home products and mobile phone accessories have been released.
 Motorola Mobility created a dedicated "Motorola Home" website for these products, which sells corded and cordless phones, cable modems and routers, baby monitors, home monitoring systems and pet safety systems.
 In 2015, Motorola Mobility sold its brand rights for accessories to Binatone, which already was the official licensee for certain home products.
 This deal includes brand rights for all mobile and car accessories under the Motorola brand.

 In 2016, Zoom Telephonics was granted the worldwide brand rights for home networking products, including cable modems, routers, Wi-Fi range extenders and related networking products.